pottendo/pottendo-SK64-network/README_network.md

 Allows to browse latest releases and a couple of selected top lists to easily access attractive releases from the world of the C64 demo scene.
 ### Forum64 RSS Viewer
 Allows to launch a dynamically generated PRG (available in different flavours for C64, C128@80columns, C16/Plus/4) that displays the latest posts from the RSS feed of Forum64.
+### Simple text chat
+To test and demonstrate multiuser capabilities a simple text chat is available.
 ## Network configuration via SD card
 You may change some network default settings by editing configuration files on the SD card via an SD card reader plugged into your Desktop/Notebook/PC/MAC/Pi/etc.